sewh/goatscrape/README.md

-# goscrape
+# goatscrape

-goscrape is a web crawling/scraping framework for the Go language loosly inspired by Scrapy for Python. goscrape was written for a few reasons;
+goatscrape is a web crawling/scraping framework for the Go language loosly inspired by Scrapy for Python. goatscrape was written for a few reasons;

 * To automate tasks where large amounts of HTTP content needs to be downloaded and processed;
 * To allow developers to produce a single statically linked Go binary for crawling tasks;